wayne-tsai/TECHIN515_Sp25/lab1/README.md

  ● 1 breadboard
  ● Jumperwires and solid wires

- ## "Hellow world" communication between 2 LoRa Transceivers
+ ## "Hello world" communication between 2 LoRa Transceivers

  1) First, we need to connect pin headers and an antenna to each RFM95 LoRa board (pin ‘ANA’).
 The antenna can just be an open jumper wire (one side to ‘ANA’, another side not